Everyone's telling you to integrate AI. Here's what that actually means.

 The chorus

-Count how many pitches you've heard in the last six months.
-A rep from your accounting software wants to sell you an AI feature add-on.
-Your local chamber sends a newsletter with "AI for small business" in the subject line.
-A LinkedIn contact messages you about a course.
-A consultant wants 90 minutes to explain why you need an AI strategy.
-A vendor at a trade show hands you a one-pager with the word "transform" on it twice.
-The sheer volume is the point.
-You can't attend an event, open your email, or scroll your feed without being told that AI is either going to save your business or eat it.
+Count the pitches you got in the last six months.
+Your accounting software rep wants to sell an AI add-on.
+Your local chamber sends a newsletter.
+The subject says "AI for small business."
+A LinkedIn contact pings you about a course.
+A consultant wants 90 minutes to tell you why you need an AI plan.
+A trade show vendor hands you a one-pager.
+The word "transform" is on it twice.
+The flood is the point.
+You can't go to an event.
+You can't open your email.
+You can't scroll your feed.
+Every time, you hear the same thing.
+AI will save your business or eat it.

-The message is always the same at the top.
+The headline never changes.
 Integrate AI into your workflow.
-What's missing, every time, is the second half of the sentence.
-Integrate which AI?
-Into which workflow?
+The second half of the line is missing.
+Which AI?
+Which workflow?
 Wired to what?
-Running on what?
+Run on what?
 Checked by who?
 The answer is almost never there.
-The pitch stops at the verb and assumes the buyer will figure out the rest.
-The buyer does not figure out the rest, because the buyer is busy running a business.
+The pitch stops at the verb.
+It thinks the buyer will work out the rest.
+The buyer does not.
+The buyer is busy running a business.

 That's the part nobody says out loud.
 The chorus is loud.
 The instructions are nowhere.